The ultimate glue for microservices

 Polyglot is a grpc client which can talk to any grpc server.
 In order to make a call, the following are required:

-* A compiled Polyglot binary, * the .proto files for the service, * and a request proto instance in text format.
+- and a request proto instance in text format.

 In particular, it is not necessary to generate grpc classes for the service or to compile the protos into the Polyglot binary.